Speaker details

 Biography

-Gary is a leading independent lawyer in New Zealand with over 25 years experience specialising in regulatory investigations and proceedings in a range of areas - especially corporate crime and financial misconduct cases, anti-money laundering, fraud, corruption, competition law and cartels, fintech, insurance and privacy/data law.
-He has deep expertise in financial crime, and is current Chair of the IBA's AML & Sanctions Experts subcommittee.
-Also an officer in the Regulation of Lawyers Compliance committee.
+Gary is a leading independent lawyer in New Zealand with over 28 years experience specialising in regulatory investigations and misconduct cases.
+Dual qualified in NSW Australia and in England & Wales.
+Deep expertise in a range of areas, such as corporate crime and financial misconduct cases, anti-money laundering, fraud, corruption, competition law/cartels, fintech, insurance and privacy/data law.
+Active in anti-financial crime groups across Australasia, Gary is co-Chair of the IBA's AML & Sanctions Experts subcommittee, and officer in the Regulation of Lawyers committee.
 Regarded as New Zealand’s most experienced AML/CFT lawyer, Gary has worked on investigations in NZ, Australia, the UK, and Pacific nations such as the Cook Islands.
-He has been an expert witness in international matters such as the Cullen Commission of Inquiry, B.C, Canada, and is author of Thomson Reuters Westlaw NZ textbook "AML-CFT Workflows & Guidance for Lawyers".
-Other non-IBA probono roles include as Advisory Director to ACAMS Australasia, local law partner for anti-bribery/supply chain transparency body TRACE International, and Industry Advisory roles to the NZ Ministry of Justice.
-In New Zealand’s fused barrister/solicitor profession Gary is often briefed early in investigations, before court action.
-As well as handling enforcement action and associated civil disputes, liability or D&O insurance matters, he has ability to to help clients find strategic and creative resolution to regulatory issues with government agencies.
-Admitted in NZ (1996 – barrister & solicitor) and England & Wales (2000 - solicitor), Gary has been previously an equity partner in a top boutique litigation firm in Auckland, a salaried partner in a large national law firm, and also had 5 years working in London with global firms such as Clyde & Co.
-Website: www.law-strategy.nz
+He has been an expert witness in international matters e.g. the Cullen Commission of Inquiry (Canada), and is author of Thomson Reuters Westlaw NZ textbook "AML-CFT Workflows & Guidance for Lawyers".
+Any overseas lawyer with a valid practising certificate in their home country can 'direct brief' Gary under NZ's fused barrister & solicitor system.
+See Website: www.law-strategy.nz Other non-IBA probono roles include as Advisory Director to ACAMS Australasia, local law partner for anti-bribery/supply chain transparency body TRACE International, and Industry Advisory roles to the NZ Ministry of Justice and NZ Law Society.
+Gary is often briefed early in investigations, before court action, and has a knack for helping clients find strategic and creative resolution to regulatory issues with government agencies (as well as handling enforcement action, prosecutions, associated civil disputes, liability or D&O insurance matters).
+First admitted in NZ (1996), Gary has previously been an equity partner in a top boutique firm in Auckland, a salaried partner in a large national law firm, and spent 5 years in the London market with global firms Clyde & Co, AON, and Lovell White Durrant.

 Session